nullchinchilla/conlang-docs/paxfeka/phonology.md

 ## Vowels

-Phonemically, these are the vowels:
+Phonemically, these are the vowels, as well as the standard "textbook" pronunciation:

 ```
 <i> [i]                 <u> [u]